Skip links

 See Tharen’s Research

-Tharen is a Clinical Psychologist Registrar and is in his final year of his PhD at UWA.
-His research interests include the use of neuroimaging techniques to understand how mindfulness training could improve attention and emotion regulation in young children.
-Throughout his therapy training, Tharen has worked with people across the lifespan, from providing clinical intervention to children with phobias, to helping adolescents and adults understand parts of their personality.
-He has done this across a variety of settings that include intensive day-therapy centres and Rockingham General Hospital.
+Tharen is a Clinical Psychologist Registrar that recently completed his PhD at UWA.
+His research interests include the use of neuroimaging techniques to understand how mindfulness training can improve attention and emotion regulation in young children.
+Tharen has worked with people across the lifespan, from providing clinical intervention to children with phobias, to helping adolescents and adults understand parts of their personality.
+He has done this across a variety of settings that include intensive day-therapy centres, the Department of Communities, and Rockingham General Hospital.

 In therapy, Tharen takes a warm and open stance to working with young people and adults who present with difficulties relating to emotions, relationships, anxiety and phobias, and personality.
 He also works with people interested in managing psychological factors that might influence sport performance.
 His therapy style leans into a person-centred approach while drawing on up-to-date evidence-based practices such as cognitive behaviour therapy, dialectical behaviour therapy, interpersonal therapy, existential psychotherapy, and schema therapy.
 Together with his clients, Tharen aims to foster a strong therapeutic relationship while building a shared understanding of the ‘whys and hows’ of the presenting problem.
 He is LGBTQIA+ affirmative.
 When not at work, you’ll probably find Tharen prepping for his next powerlifting meet, contemplating getting a dog, or trying to grow an indoor jungle.